mohitverma-code/to-do-list/README.md

 # to-do-list (using react and tailwind)
-it represents a to-do list
-in this you can -
+// main content of the app is in "app.jsx" file it represents a to-do list in this you can -
 1. add a to-do